Questions about Black Death in England

 When did the Black Death arrive in England?

-What percentage of the population died during the first outbreak of the Black Death in England?
+What percentage of England's population died from the Black Death?